eizikr/Green-Screen/README.md

 # Green Screen

-Green Screen is a Python library and command-line tool for removing the green background from images or videos.
+Green Screen is a Python library and command-line tool for removing the green background from images.
 It provides an easy-to-use interface for chroma keying, allowing users to replace the green screen with any desired background.

 ## Features

-- Supports both images and videos for green screen removal.
+- Supports both images for green screen removal.
 - Provides a simple and intuitive API for developers.
 - Command-line tool for quick and easy usage.
 - Supports popular image and video formats such as PNG, JPEG, MP4, etc.